benstory/mitoClone2/README.md

 library(mitoClone2)
 ```

+*Notes:*
 Please make sure to set your environmental python variables correctly for use of gurobi.
-See for example the `python_env` parameter used in the `muta_cluster` function.
+See for example the `python_env` parameter.

 Again please view the R vignettes for usage possibilities.
 See the following webpages (located in the cloned github folder `inst/doc`) for various tutorials.

    - **overview**: Instructions on how to filter mitochondrial mutations using either a blacklist or shared mutations across samples/patients (typical runtime: > 10 minutes)
-   - **calling**: Instructions on how to filter mitochondrial mutations if only data from a single individual is available (typical runtime: > 5 minutes )
    - **clustering**: Instructions on how to cluster mutations into a clonal hierarchy and how to assign cells to clones (typical runtime: > 2 hours)